-Here are a few of the categories of visa that are available:
+Here are a few of the categories of visas that are available:

 - 485 Skilled Graduate

 - This visa is the most common option available to international students after graduating.
 With a 485 visa, you are allowed to stay in Australia for 18 months to gain work experience only if you have just completed at least two years of study in Australia.

 - Another option for international students, the 442 visa is for students to improve their work skills for up to two years while being sponsored by an employer.

 - This visa provides a pathway for permanent residency while allowing you to work for 3 years and work in a specialized regional area

 - The 887 visa awards you permanent residency and with this you can live and work in Australia permanently.
 You must have already lived in Australia for two years, have a year of work experience and have sufficient points.

 - The 885 visa allows you to live as a permanent resident and work without needing to be sponsored

 - The 886 visa allows an overseas student to apply for permanent residency and work while being sponsored by an employer.

 As mentioned above, Australia uses a point system to see if someone qualifies for most visas.
 The point evaluations will be assessed along with your application.
 These are a few of the items that gain you points: